Lance White (basketball)

-Lance White is an American college basketball coach who most recently was the head coach of the Pittsburgh Panthers women's basketball team.
+Lance White is an American college basketball coach who is currently the associate head coach for the Hofstra Pride women's basketball team.
+He was formerly the head coach of the Pittsburgh Panthers women's basketball team.

 Career

 White previously served as an assistant coach at Texas Tech and Florida State.
 He was an assistant at Texas Tech for 10 seasons and was named an assistant at FSU in 2003.
 White was named the head coach at Pitt in April 2018.
 White stated at Pittsburgh for five years and was let go after the 2022–23 season.
 White posted a record of 42–99 while coaching Pittsburgh and never won more than eleven games in a season.
+In May of 2024, he was hired as the associate head coach for the Hofstra Pride women's basketball team.

 Head coaching record

+Other

+White won $172,500 as a contestant on the Snake Oil episode "Ice-T and Natasha Leggero".